 Tips for Visual Testing – Run a risk analysis and pick five to ten of your highest priority pages.
 Find out what the most popular browsers are that your users are on, and run each of those targeted pages on those configurations to give you a basis as to whether or not the application is visually acceptable for the majority of your users.
 If you happen to find that a page is faulty, take to live testing to debug.

 Automated testing in CrossBrowserTesting relies on Selenium and Appium open source software to allow you to create test scripts in any major language that can be run across multiple browsers.
-While automated testing does require programming knowledge, it’s often teams prefer it to be able to run tests in a fraction of the time without needing to perform every step manually.
+While automated testing with these frameworks does require programming knowledge, teams prefer it to be able to run tests in a fraction of the time without needing to perform every step manually.
+Alternatively, Record & Replay provides a lightweight, codeless test automation solution for teams that have yet to fully learn how to write Selenium scripts.

 Best Use Case – Functional and regression testing.